UjwalaNamineni/Chicago_Food_Inspection_/README.md

 > 2. There is already DBA Name.
 Therefore, there is no need of AKA Name which also contain some null values.
 > 3. More than 50per of the data is Canvass Inspection type.
 > 4. Majority of them are Restaurants.
+> 5. Large amount of data is with High Risk category and at the same time it has high Pass result.